CSLC-Portal/UNO-CSLC-Ticket-Portal/README.md

 ## Configuration

 ### Flask
 The program can be run locally for testing and development.
 The main file is `portal/app/__init__.py` which contains a definition for the `create_app()` factory function (flasks expect this and automatically calls the function).
+Before you can run the app, you need to install the dependencies via `pip install -r portal/requirements.txt` (assuming your current working directory is in the root folder of this project).
+This installs the core dependencies for the project, you can also install the development dependencies located in `portal/requirements/dev.txt` if you intend on running tests and linting.
 The following commands are one way to locally run the program:

 ```
 export FLASK_APP=portal/app